JoJo's Bizarre Adventure (video game): Reception

+Scott Steinberg of The Electric Playground gave the Dreamcast and PlayStation versions each a score of 7.5/10, saying that they are "without a doubt the most advanced (and strangest) of Capcom's 2D fighting games, but by no means the most addictive."
 D. Smith of Gamers' Republic praised the Dreamcast version, calling it the best port of the game.
 He praised the game's diverse and strange cast of characters, comparing the game's weirdness as comparable to the fighting game Groove on Fight.
 Although he said the game was "not the most technical of fighters", it can still be a valid alternative to Street Fighter III.
-GamePro gave the same console version 3.5 out of 5, saying: "Fighting-game fans will either love or hate this game's weird characters and attacks, so rent before buying".
-Edge, however, gave the same console version five out of ten: "Almost every aspect of [the game] is a discourse for the devout.
+Toxic Tommy of GamePro said in its March 2000 issue that the PlayStation version "is best taken as an entertaining change of pace.
+You won't find it as challenging as other Capcom side-view fighting games, but at least you and your homies should bust a few good laughs during JoJo's wacky combat circus."
+An issue later, Jake The Snake said of the Dreamcast version: "Fighting-game fans will either love or hate this game's weird characters and attacks, so rent before buying."
+Edge, however, gave the same console version five out of ten, saying: "Almost every aspect of [the game] is a discourse for the devout.
 For that reason, this is a title for fanatics alone.
-Perhaps that was Capcom's intention".
+Perhaps that was Capcom's intention."
 Kyle Knight of AllGame gave the same console version two stars out of five, calling it "an interesting game to play, if only for its decidedly odd look and feel.
 But the game doesn't have the fine-tuning that makes a fighting game last as a permanent part of a fighter fan's collection.
-The game's good for a few laughs, but not worth it in the long run".
-Joe Ottoson of the same website gave the PlayStation version two-and-a-half stars, saying that "while greatness may not be in the cards of JoJo this time around, at least he puts up a solid battle against the towers and empresses of the world.
-The only problem is, he's bound to get lost in the shuffle".
-Jeff Lundrigan of NextGen in his early review called the same PlayStation version "an oddity for Capcom completionists only".
+The game's good for a few laughs, but not worth it in the long run."
+Joe Ottoson of the same website gave the PlayStation version two-and-a-half stars, saying that "While greatness may not be in the cards of JoJo this time around, at least he puts up a solid battle against the towers and empresses of the world.
+The only problem is, he's bound to get lost in the shuffle."
+Jeff Lundrigan of NextGen in his early review called the same PlayStation version "An oddity for Capcom completionists only."
 In Japan, Famitsu gave the Dreamcast and PlayStation versions each a score of 31 out of 40.